CEG1701 : Mapping Fieldcourse

 - Teaching Location: Newcastle City Campus

-To consolidate theory of plane surveying with practice.
+To consolidate theory of plane surveying, geospatial data handling and mapping with practice.

 To introduce concise and unambiguous scientific writing.

-The fiedtrip during the Easter vacation will be subsidised by the School, however each student will be expected to pay a minimised cost between £100 and £200 for this fieldcourse.
+The fieldtrip is scheduled during the Easter vacation will be subsidised by the School, but each student will be expected to pay a minimised cost between £100 and £200 for this fieldcourse.

 Outline Of Syllabus

-Introduction - risk assessments - importance of teamwork - survey planning - primary and secondary control surveys - detail surveying - cartography - report writing, career planning.
+Introduction - risk assessments - importance of teamwork - survey planning - primary and secondary control surveys - detail surveying – mapping - geospatial data handling and analysis - cartography - report writing, career planning.

 |Guided Independent Study||Assessment preparation and completion||1||20:00||20:00||Coursework|